saleor/saleor-docs/docs/architecture/translations.md

 > **Note**
 >
-> At this stage, model translations are only accessible from the Python code.
-The backend and the storefront are prepared to handle the translated properties, but GraphQL API and UI views will be added in the future releases.
+> Currently, model translations are only accessible from the Python code.
+> The backend and the storefront are prepared to handle the translated properties.
+> GraphQL API and UI views will be added in the future releases.

 ## Overview

-Model translations are available via `TranslationProxy` defined on the to-be-translated `Model`.
+Model translations are available via `TranslationProxy`, defined on the to-be-translated `Model`.

-`TranslationProxy` gets user’s language, and checks if there’s a ModelTranslation created for that language.
+`TranslationProxy` gets user’s language, and checks if there is an existing `ModelTranslation` for that language.

-If there’s no relevant `ModelTranslation` available, it will return the original (therefore not translated) property.
-Otherwise, it will return the translated property.
+If there is no relevant `ModelTranslation` available, it will return the original (not translated) property.
+Otherwise, the translated property is returned.

-## Adding a `ModelTranslation`
+## How to add a `ModelTranslation`

 Consider a product: